-(a) Purpose - The Exchange proposes to amend its Schedule of Fees to increase the fees charged to subscribers of the ISE Gemini Order Feed.
-The Order Feed provides real-time updates to subscribers every time a new limit order that is not immediately executable at the BBO is placed on the ISE Gemini order book.
+The Order Feed provides real-time updates to subscribers every time a new limit order that is not immediately executable at the BBO is placed on the ISE order book.
 The Order Feed also announces the commencement of auctions including Flash, Facilitation, Solicitation, Block Order and Price Improvement Mechanisms, as well as Directed Orders, but does not include Immediate or Cancel ("IOC") or Fill or Kill ("FOK") orders, quotes, or any non-displayed interest.
 The information included on the Order Feed includes auction type, order side (i.e., buy/sell), order price, order size, and a market participant (e.g., priority customer) indicator, as well as details for each instrument series, including the symbols (series and underlying security), put or call indicator, the expiration date, and the strike price of the series.
 The Order Feed provides each individual limit order, not including quote traffic, resulting in lower bandwidth usage and less data for subscribers to process.

-Currently, the Exchange charges distributors \$500 per month for subscriptions to the Order Feed and will not charge distributors a monthly fee per controlled device as long the feed is for internal use only.
-For subscribers that redistribute the Order Feed externally, or redistribute the Order Feed internally and externally, the Exchange charges each distributor an additional fee of \$5 per month per controlled device with a combined maximum fee capped at \$625 per month.
+Currently, the Exchange charges distributors \$2,000 per month for subscriptions to the Order Feed and will not charge distributors a monthly fee per controlled device as long the feed is for internal use only.2 For subscribers that redistribute the Order Feed externally, or redistribute the Order Feed internally and externally, the Exchange charges each distributor an additional fee of \$10 per month per controlled device with a combined maximum fee capped at \$2,500 per month.